abdurakhmonoff/covid-helper/README.md

 # Covid Helper App
-Covid Helper is an Android app that helps people to see the latest Covid-19 statistics and know more about it.
+Covid Helper is an Android app that helps people to see the latest Covid-19 statistics and provides information about it.
 It's a Capstone project of the Android Kotlin Developer Nanodegree course.

 ![Screenshot 1](screenshots/screen_1.png)